yshnavvj/AWS-streaming-data-analytics/README.md

 The goal of this project is to explore real time streaming and near real time streaming components of AWS big data analytics stack and build the above mentioned objective.

 **Pipeline**
-I built a data pipeline that uses of the generated order logs, from an Amazon EC2 instance.
+I built a data pipeline from AWS management console that uses the generated order logs from an Amazon EC2 instance.
 The retail order is generated with the help of a python script running on EC2 instance and is collected on real time with “Kinesis data streams” on which the Kinesis data analytics detects anomalies in individual record columns for a really unusual number of order quantities in the data stream by making use of RANDOM_CUT_FOREST algorithm available in the component.
 This project also calculates the inflation rates of products of a particular sector using the SQL in Kinesis data analytics and then to persist data in S3 ,use it for dashboards visualization in Amazon athena.

 ![image](https://user-images.githubusercontent.com/101117981/157690162-70ac1004-003d-49ff-90a2-58de585e73ed.png)